cancerit/ascatNgs/README.md

 * Pull a clean version of the repo and use this for the following steps.

 ####Cutting the release
-1. Update `perl/lib/Sanger/CGP/Ascat.pm` to the correct version (adding rc/beta to end if applicable).
+1. Update `perl/lib/Sanger/CGP/Ascat.pm` to the correct version.
 2. Run `./prerelease.sh`
 3. Check all tests and coverage reports are acceptable.
 4. Commit the updated docs tree and updated module/version.